sulekaustubh/mern-task/README.md

 # Full Stack ToDo App built with MERN stack

-Here is a step-by-step guide that will take less than 2 minutes to run this project locally on your machine.
+Here is a step-by-step guide that will take less than 2 minutes to run this project locally on your machine &#x1F60A;

 ## Installation